OrdinaryMagician/umeshtools/README.md

   coded, unreferenced vertices show as red crosses.
 - **umesh** : [TODO] The big boy, the visual mesh editor that I initially planned to make.
 Once this one is done, all the other tools will be obsolete.
+- **umodelextract** : A horrible abomination of C code that extracts meshes directly from UE packages, without any form of data mangling, unlike Umodel, or corruption, unlike UTPT.
+Each mesh/lodmesh found will be exported as raw object data (if you want to inspect the full thing), a plaintext representation of the Mesh and LodMesh structures in-package (absolute jumps are converted to relative offsets), and most importantly, a generated anivfile and datafile pair (Currently it doesn't generate a script file for re-importing the model).